Intersession courses are offered between the fall and spring semesters.

 - There is an additional, nonrefundable $35 application fee for non-UND students.

-Online, asynchronous.
+Courses are all online and asynchronous.
 Courses will have assignments and deadlines, but you'll be able to log into your online course when it's convenient for you.

+Textbooks and course materials will be determined by each instructor.
 Reach out to the instructor prior to registration for additional information.

 2020-2021 Intersession Course Offerings